How do you get them up to speed on all the things you’ve got going on? What happens on day one? How do you assign them their first tasks?

 It’s not a cool situation to be in.

 An effective onboarding process, on the other hand, helps you avoid all these unnecessary headaches.
-Much like a traditional job orientation, the onboarding process is the perfect opportunity for you to:

 Doing all of this at the start of your working relationship also helps you to stay organized.
 The less back-and-forth, the more time you’ll have to actually focus on the things that need your attention.